Skip to content

 Overall, 221 wrestlers competed in 207 championship matches and 193 consolation matches – those with at least one loss – throughout the course of the day.

 The host team finished a respectable ninth, led by captain Eddie Donlon, who won his 138-pound bracket.
 Henry Wallace, at 120-pounds, accounted for second.
 At 175-pounds, Ilyas Malik was credited with a third-place finish.
-Luca Kovacev came in fourth against his 165-pound counterparts, while Rani Audi, wrestling at 106-poinds, settled for sixth place.
+Luca Kovacev came in fourth against his 165-pound counterparts, while Rani Audi, wrestling at 106-pounds, settled for sixth place.

 At the end of the meet, those who are connected with the Glen Doherty Memorial Foundation were thrilled with the tournament and all of the volunteers, who planned this event for close to a year.
-It was a great way to launch the 2025-26 Red & White season.
+It was a great way to launch the 2025-26 Red & Black season.

 Coach Ryan Errico’s team then went on to drop a close decision to Reading in the Middlesex League opener on Dec.
 17, 46-33.
 Following that meet, they were scheduled to be at UMass / Lowell’s Tsongas Center on Dec.
 19 and 20 for another invitational tournament heading into the Christmas break.